 It is ideal for dog-parents who need to stay current on current research and events in veterinary medicine.

 Not only does the newsletter cover recent goings on, but it also features several contacts and resources that pet parents may find helpful when seeking condition-specific information.

 Why We Like It: Reputable, Comprehensive, Community chat board feature, Symptom checker feature

 What We Don’t Like: The website does have some banners which can be annoying, Some topics are only glossed over, Many articles are published with permission from other resources.

-Used as a stepping stone, Web MD for Pets can help you to narrow down your research focus and point you in the direction of more specific resources with targeted information that can be of more use to you.
+Used as a stepping stone, Web MD for Pets can help you narrow down your research focus and point you toward more specific resources with targeted information that can be of more use to you.